 The Club Hotel's vintage raw beauty was a compelling subject to photograph.
 Its shaky floor boards, worn damp carpets, ripped-out fireplaces and wind-blown curtains evoked pathos and memory.
 Intimate tall-ceilinged guest rooms have more recently served as vagrants' quarters.

 Within these bashed rooms beauty resides - soft pressed metal ceilings, curved double-sashed windows, cornices, wallpapers.
 These elements provide a counterpoint to the complex textures, colours and patterns found within the destruction.

 On reading the last few lines of Cilla McQueen's poem 'Gossamer' (recited at the Consent to Demolish Hearing) I was inspired to photograph The Club Hotel.

-This body of photographic work was presented in collaboration with Cilla McQueen's 'Gossemar' in the exhibition 'Gossamar' at Miharo Gallery, Invercargill 2020.
+This body of photographic work was presented in collaboration with Cilla McQueen's 'Gossamer' in the exhibition 'Gossamer' at Miharo Gallery, Invercargill 2020.